Blubberkins/COMP6080-Qanda/README.md

 * On an individual thread screen, the user should see a "edit" button somewhere above the fold that allows them to edit the thread by taking them to a new unique route that is parameterised by the thread ID.
 * On this screen contains an input field for title, content, and whether or not the thread is private.
 These fields are pre-populated based on the current thread data.
 * This screen should also contain some form of save button
-* This edit thread screen should have it's own unique URL.
 * When the save button is pressed, `PUT /thread` is called which updates the details, and when that request returns, the user is taken back to the individual thread page.

 #### 2.3.2.
 Deleting a thread